mrtstr/obsidian/infrastructure/AWS/AWS Network Address translation (NAT) Gateway.md

 START
 Basic
 given a private [[AWS subnet]]
-- how to connect it to the internet (incomming traffic only)
+- how to connect it to the internet (outboung access only)
 - complete internet connection
 Back:
 ### NAT Gateway